randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 - How will we handle cross-browser compatibility testing?
 - Should we automate accessibility testing?
 - How will we handle edge cases like connection failures?
+- Should we create a centralized error reporting service?
+- What metrics should we collect about error frequency and types?